• Skip to main content

 Symptoms of Hepatitis B

 Some people with hepatitis B do not experience symptoms.
-For those who do, symptoms usually appear about one to four months after you've been infected.
-They may include:
+For those who do, symptoms usually appear about one to four months after they have been infected.
+These symptoms may include:

 • Dark urine